Zod (DC Extended Universe): The Flash (2023)

-General Zod will reappear in the upcoming 2023 film The Flash, with Michael Shannon reprising his role.
+An alternate timeline version of General Zod appears in the 2023 film The Flash, with Michael Shannon reprising his role.
+Zod travels with his crew to Earth, which they were never locked in the Phantom Zone.
+Arriving on the planet, they begin the attack and in an encounter with Kara Zor-El, who learns that Zod killed Kal-El when his pod strayed as a baby, and that the Growth Codex needed to convert the Earth on Krypton is inside her, after a confrontation, he kills her by taking her blood sample, before this timeline was restored by The Flash, erasing him from existence.

 Reception

 Despite the polarized reception to Man of Steel overall, Michael Shannon's interpretation of General Zod in the film received critical acclaim.
 Mark Birrell from Screen Rant ranked Zod as the second greatest DCEU villain in 2019, second only to Amanda Waller in Suicide Squad.
 Describing Shannon's performance as "operatic", he notes that "Shannon takes Terence Stamp’s infamously snooty – almost Disney villain-esque – interpretation of the fearsome military leader and gives him over completely to Zack Snyder’s supercharged machismo".
 Fellow Screen Rant writer Jason Chamberlain shares this sentiment, writing that Zod's predetermined nature and role in Kryptonian society provided more depth to his motivations compared to Stamp's portrayal in Superman II (1980) and notes it as one of the failures of Kryptonian society.

 Superman's decision to kill Zod at the end of Man of Steel was met with a divided response.
 While comics artists such as Grant Morrison and Neal Adams criticized the killing as unnecessary and out of character for Superman, Trey Soto of Geeks Under Grace argues that Zod forced Superman's hand, leaving him no other choice, and notes the latter's anguish in doing so.
 He also comments that Christopher Reeve's Superman nonchalantly kills Stamp's Zod in Superman II after stripping him of his powers.
 DC editor Joey Esposito opined that Superman killing Zod was the most selfless decision he could ever make.
 Among their reasons for the scene, Snyder and David S. Goyer cited the intention to modernize Superman for a new generation and the idea of Superman being forced to kill in his origin story making him think twice about doing it again as part of a character arc that could have been spawned in further films until he became the non-lethal hero he is in the source material.
 Looking back at Man of Steel in 2023, Shannon reflected that he never understood why people argued that Superman shouldn't have killed Zod because he isn't supposed to do that, which gave him some concerns over reprising his role for The Flash at first.